 Share Your Story

 Your story may be included in a featured collection of personal stories from Americans grappling with racism and its impact, past and present.
-PBS AMERICAN PORTRAIT will air two new specials this fall and a four-part docuseries in January 2021 that spotlight American stories, including how the far-reaching impact of the events of 2020 have affected our everyday lives.
+PBS AMERICAN PORTRAIT will air a four-part docuseries in January 2021 that spotlight American stories, including how the far-reaching impact of the events of 2020 have affected our everyday lives.

 WOSU Classroom is providing resources from PBS LearningMedia that supports discussion about race, racism, protesting, civil rights, Black history and historical individuals, bias, past and current events, and more.
 Access these resources here.